 Verse 12: And to the angel of the church in Pergamos write; These things saith he which hath the sharp sword with two edges;

-This “period of church history may be thought of as beginning about the time [when] the emperor Constantine espoused the cause of the church, in A.D.
+This “period of church history may be thought of as beginning about the time of Constantine’s espousal of the Christian cause, in A.D.
 313 . . . and ending in 538.
-It was during this period of time that the papacy consolidated its position as the religious political leader of Western Europe, and that Satan established his ‘seat’ within the Christian church.
-The papacy was a skillful blend of paganism with Christianity [and] . . . may well be termed the Age of Popularity.”
+It was during this time that the papacy won religious, and to some extent political, leadership of Western Europe and that Satan established his ‘seat’ within the church.
+The papacy was a skillful blend of paganism with Christianity.
+This period may be termed the Age of Popularity.”
 But, since “the messages [also] extend to the end of time,” what Christ had to say to the “church in Pergamos” is of more than historic interest to us.

 Verse 13: I know thy works, and where thou dwellest, even where Satan’s seat is: and thou holdest fast my name, and hast not denied my faith, even in those days wherein Antipas was my faithful martyr, who was slain among you, where Satan dwelleth.